-- (a) Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"), 1 Financial Industry Regulatory Authority, Inc. ("FINRA") (f/k/a National Association of Securities Dealers, Inc. ("NASD"))2 is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposed rule change to adopt a FINRA policy to expand disseminated Transaction Reporting and Compliance Engine ("TRACE") data to show, for each disseminated transaction, that the transaction is an inter-dealer transaction ("Dealer Transaction") or a transaction with a customer ("Customer") ("Customer Transaction") and the member referenced is a buyer ("Buyer") or a seller ("Seller") (or acts as agent on the buy or the sell side).
+(a) Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"), 1 Financial Industry Regulatory Authority, Inc. ("FINRA") (f/k/a National Association of Securities Dealers, Inc. ("NASD")) is filing with the Securities and Exchange Commission ("SEC" or "Commission") Amendment No. 1 to SR-FINRA-2007-026, a proposed rule change to adopt a FINRA policy to expand disseminated Trade Reporting and Compliance Engine ("TRACE") data to show, for each disseminated transaction, that the transaction is an inter-dealer transaction ("Dealer Transaction") or a transaction with a customer ("Customer") ("Customer Transaction") and the member referenced is a buyer ("Buyer") or a seller ("Seller") (or acts as agent on the buy or the sell side).
 FINRA solicits comment on the proposed rule change.
-The proposed rule change does not include proposed rule text.

-- (b) Not applicable.

-- (c) Not applicable.